ShenZhouHong/ShenZhouHong/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Shen, I'm a Computer Science & Philosophy student.
+My name is Shen.
+I'm a current Philosophy and Computer Science student.